 Note that KY8 winds its way changing names as it comes to Covington then to Newport.
 It changes from River Road, to Highway Avenue to Crescent Avenue through Covington, KY then uses West 5th Street all the way to Monmouth Street in Newport where you turn north (left) towards the River.
 In three blocks turn right on 3rd Street and the Purple People Bridge will be on your left over the Ohio River.

-Local Area Contacts MORE TRAIL RESOURCES
+Local Area Contacts MORE TRAIL RESOURCES and more Camping resources.

 Listed by region are the web contacts for organizations and communities that contribute to the success of the Ohio to Erie Trail and who can provide you with additional information regarding their areas.